codeverything/awesome-projects/README.md

 * Don't make SPAM PRs to get rejected immediately.

 ## What your Project contains ?
-* It may be automation script or small GUI Project or making your own little library, etc.,
+* It may be automation script or small GUI Project, web projects, etc.,
 * Your project can be in any language( Python, C, C++, etc.,)

 ## Steps to Contribute ?